The-Shinigami/mapersive-backend/README.md

 With the database choice in mind, I proceeded with the development of the Spring Boot API.
 The development process followed these sequential steps:

 #### Entity Classes
-I started by creating entity classes that correspond to the data model.
-These classes define the structure of the data that will be stored in the PostgreSQL database.
-Each entity class is annotated with JPA annotations to facilitate database interaction.
+I started by creating entity classe that correspond to the data model.
+This classe define the structure of the data that will be stored in the PostgreSQL database.
+The entity class is annotated with JPA annotations to facilitate database interaction.

 #### DTO (Data Transfer Object) Classes
 To separate the internal structure of the application from the external API representation, I created DTO classes.
 DTOs help ensure a clear separation of concerns and provide a way to control the data exposed through the API.

 #### Mapper
-I implemented mapper classes to convert between entity objects and DTOs.
+I implemented mapper classes to convert between entity object and DTOs.
 These mappers ensure a smooth translation between internal data structures and data that is sent and received through the API.

 #### Repository
-The repository layer includes interfaces that extend Spring Data JPA repositories.
+The repository layer includes interface that extend Spring Data JPA repositories.
 These interfaces define methods to interact with the database, such as querying, saving, updating, and deleting records.

 #### Services
 The service layer contains business logic that handles interactions between the controllers and repositories.
 It ensures proper validation, transformation, and delegation of tasks.